 Tim seemed a bit lost after his exams and I was worried that he might go back to Wales permanently.
 He said there was no way he could live with his parents again but I wasn’t sure he’d want to stay in Crewe.
 I suggested that we could go on holiday together imagining the sort of holiday I used to go on with Rob – a luxury hotel in a nice resort where we could sunbathe, swim, wander round the shops, eat at posh restaurants – that sort of thing.
 That was the kind of holiday I used to go on with Mum and Dad as well.
 I enjoyed those times, lazing around, being pampered, reading.
 Sometimes I’d get a bit bored or fed up but that was usually because of the company.

 Tim said there was no way he could afford that kind of holiday and anyway it wasn’t his kind of thing – although how he knew that since he’d never been on one.
-He wanted to go camping but I said that was definitely a no no. We both got a bit heated and I wondered then what our future would be if we couldn’t even decide on a holiday together.
-Tim said he wanted to take me out of my comfort zone and eventually we agreed to go cycle touring in Devon staying in bed and breakfast places.
+He wanted to go camping but I said that was definitely a no no. We both got a bit heated about it and I was started to wonder what our future would be if we couldn’t even decide on a holiday together.
+Tim said he wanted to take me out of my comfort zone and ’expand my horizons’ which peed me off.
+I knew I had lead a sheltered life but I didn’t want him rubbing my nose in it.
+Eventually we came to a compromise, I agreed to go cycle touring in Devon so long as we were staying in bed and breakfast places.
 Tim got this map from his Dad, John, with cycle routes on it.
 Apparently there’s a National Cycle Network run by a charity called Sustrans, which John is a member of.
-There’s a popular route running from Plymouth to Ilfacombe which Tim chose for us to do.
+There’s a popular route running from Plymouth to Ilfracombe which Tim chose for us to.
 I insisted on booking the stopovers after Tim had let me know where we would be stopping each night.
+I had to ignore the really nice hotels though out of consideration for Tim’s finances.

 I’d forgotten I even had a bike.
 I must’ve been given one one Christmas or birthday when I was a teenager.
 Anyway there it was tucked away in one of the garages and Fred, the chauffeur/handyman, got it out, polished and serviced it for me.
 I tried it out up and down our drive and it was quite fun, although my bum was sore.
 Tim said I needed to buy a set of bags, panniers I think they’re called, to carry my clothes in and he came with me to the cycle shop to make sure I bought the right ones.
-We also bought some rather dishy cycle clothes so I’d look the part and the shorts had padded bottoms in to try to minimise the sore bum.
-Apparently Tim already had all the gear as he’d done this already with his parents when he was younger.
+We also bought some rather dishy cycle clothes so I’d look the part and the shorts had padded bottoms in to cushion the bum.
+Apparently Tim already had all the gear as he’d been cycle touring before with Gordon.

-It all seemed very exciting but I couldn’t believe I was going to have to squeeze all my holiday clothes into such small bags.
+It was daunting but exciting as well and I couldn’t believe I was going to have to squeeze all my holiday clothes into such small bags.
 We booked train tickets, down to Plymouth and back from Barnstaple.
 I didn’t even dare suggest we went first class.
 I would have willingly paid the difference but I knew Tim would never accept that so second class it was.
 Apparently you have to book your bikes on at the same time as trains only have space for a few but it doesn’t cost anything.
-Tim put an App on my iPhone – he can’t afford one – which has satnav on the cycle routes so we shouldn’t get lost.
+Tim put an App on my iPhone – he can’t afford one himself – which has satnav on the cycle routes so we shouldn’t get lost.

-We had to use the lift to get down to the platform and then we had to look out for bicycle signs on the carriage doors as there was only one place on the train where we could store the bikes.
-We had to get off at Birmingham, take our bikes up in the lift and down onto another platform to catch the Plymouth train.
-This was quite challenging and I was already beginning to have doubts about the whole enterprise.
-Tim’s parents had some friends in Plymouth and when we arrived we put their postcode into my phone to get directions to their place.
-Cycling there was awful, lots of traffic noise, cars going very close and very steep hills.
-I had to get off and push a couple of times.
+We had to use the lift to get down to the platform and then when the train arrived we had to look out for bicycle signs on one set of carriage doors as there’s only one place on the train where we could store the bikes.
+We had to get off at Birmingham, take our bikes up and down in lifts between platforms to catch the Plymouth train.
+This was quite challenging as the bikes were heavy.
+It wasn’t easy getting them on and off the trains either and I was already beginning to have doubts about the whole enterprise.
+When we arrived in Plymouth we put the postcode of the friends of Tim’s parents where we were spending the first night into my phone to get directions.
+Cycling to get there was awful, lots of traffic noise, cars going very close to us and very steep hills.
+I had to get off and push a couple of times and we both dismounted at roundabouts.
 Tim was very good.
-He kept behind me and when I got off to push so did he but it was very challenging for my first ride off the drive as an adult.
+He kept behind me and when I got off to push so did he but it was a very challenging first ride.

 When the men came in we sat in the study and were given gin and tonics with cashew nuts and crisps.
-There was talk of experiences the three of them had shared, talk of Tim’s parents, John and Wendy, and I just sat and listened.
-The more I learnt of Tim and his family the nicer they all seemed.
+There was talk of experiences the three of them had shared, talk of Tim’s parents, John and Wendy, and I just sat and listened feeling like a spare part.
+Yet the more I learnt of Tim and his family the nicer they all seemed.
 After a lovely dinner we chatted for a bit then watched the news and went to bed.
-Tim wanted to make love but I had the usual reservations that came over me whenever I was in a strange place.
+Tim wanted to make love but I had the usual reservations that I experienced whenever I was in a strange place.
 I didn’t want Carol to have to deal with stained sheets and anyway I thought the bed might creak.
 So we just kissed and cuddled.

 The bikes were unloaded off the rack and the panniers taken out of the boot and then David drove off and we were on our own.
 Tim busied himself putting the panniers on his bike.
 I felt strange, sort of alone and a little lost.